ValveSoftware/GameNetworkingSockets/README.md

 ## Security

 Did you find a security vulnerability?
 Please inform us responsibly; you may be eligible for a bug bounty.
-See the [SECURITY.md](security policy) for more information.
+See the [security policy](SECURITY.md) for more information.